Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

 __result__
 The distinct values.

-    (#t "7")
+    (2 #t "7")

 list-number-distinct-values
 ---------------------------
-Returns the element values that appear only once in a list.
+Returns the distinct element values that appear in a list.
 Used as an optimization when the elements are known to be numbers.
 Ignores the elements having a false value.